- SASS Advocacy services are free, confidential, and available 24 hours a day.

-Ongoing, one-on-one emotional support; and accompaniment to access additional medical, legal or social services as needed.
+Ongoing, one-on-one emotional support and accompaniment to access additional medical, legal, or social services as needed, depending on advocate availability.

-SASS support groups provide peer emotional support, as well as counselor led groups in a confidential atmosphere that allows you to build trusting relationships while engaging in self exploration and self empowerment.
-Our support groups are designed to provide support and information.
+SASS support groups provide peer emotional support.
+They are led by SASS staff and volunteers who create a confidential atmosphere that allows participants to build trusting relationships while engaging in self exploration and empowerment.
 For more information, see our Support Groups page.

-SASS advocates are here to help connect you to counseling services offered by our in house counselor, or assist you in finding counseling resources in the community.
-Form more information see our Counseling Services page.
+SASS advocates can help connect you to counseling services offered by our staff counselor or assist you in finding counseling resources in the community.
+For more information see our Counseling Services page.

-Advocates can work with the survivor to address problems and barriers within systems-such as the judicial system, health care provider network, educational system or social service system- or within specific agencies or entities such as the police department, District Attorney’s office, or the Department of Family Service (DHS).
-The goal is to assist the survivor in achieving her/his desired outcome, and to improve system response to all survivors.
+Advocates can work with the survivor to address problems and barriers within systems like the judicial system, health care provider networks, educational systems, or social service system.
+Survivors may seek support working with specific agencies or entities like the police department, District Attorney’s office, or the Department of Family Service (DHS), etc..
+The goal is to assist survivors in achieving their desired outcome and to improve system response to all survivors.

 Support for Others Involved With the Survivor

 Family members, partners, and friends often form the core of survivor support systems and significantly affect how survivors cope in the aftermath of sexual violence.
 This can be a challenging job, and family members, partners, and friends often have their own strong feelings about what happened.
 Some need help dealing with their own feelings as they support their loved one.
 Others need help to change if they are engaging in victim-blaming and abusive behavior.

 Our advocates support partners, family members, and friends by:

 - Interrupting any victim-blaming or inappropriate behavior